givasile/effector/docs/docs/notebooks/synthetic-examples/02_global_effect_methods_comparison.md

 # Global Effect - An in-depth tutorial

-In this tutorial, we will compare all the global effect methods implemented in `Effector`, namely: ALE, RHALE, PDP-ICE, d-PDP-ICE and SHAP Dependence Plots.
+In this tutorial, we use the synthetic example from [(Gkolemis et al., 2023)](https://arxiv.org/abs/2309.11193) and apply various global effect methods (ALE, RHALE, PDP-ICE, d-PDP-ICE, and SHAP Dependence Plots) to reproduce its results.

-The synthetic example that we will used, was introduced by [(Gkolemis et. al, 2023)](https://arxiv.org/abs/2309.11193).
+This example serves two main purposes:
+- **Demonstrate that ALE and RHALE are preferable when input features are correlated.**
+- **Show that RHALE improves ALE by automatically adjusting bin splitting for greater robustness.**

 ```python